microsoft/Excel-Labs/advanced-formula-environment/README.md

 The advanced formula environment (AFE) works in Excel for Desktop, Web, and Mac, without installing any additional software.
 All you need to do to get started is get the add-in from the Office store: https://aka.ms/get-afe.
 Once installed, you can find AFE under the Formulas tab in Excel.

-The Microsoft Garage is an outlet for experimental projects for you to try.
-Learn more at https://garage.microsoft.com.

 #### Localisation

 AFE supports formula localisation, including argument separators such as `,` and `;`, and function names.
 By default, all formulas, including those in modules, will be translated to the workbook's locale.
 AFE provides a setting to fix all formulas to English.